Machinery Insights: 16 Excavator Parts You Need to Know

 8. Boom/Arm Linkage

-This linkage, consisting of pins and bushings, connects the boom and arm.
-Regular greasing is essential for smooth and squeak-free operation.
+This assembly, consisting of pins and bushings, links the boom and arm, requiring regular greasing for smooth, noise-free operation.

 9. Bucket Cylinder

-Connecting the arm to the bucket, this cylinder allows the bucket to perform digging and dumping actions.
+This cylinder links the arm to the bucket, enabling digging and dumping functions.

 10. Arm/Bucket Linkage

-This is the joint mechanism that connects the arm and bucket.
+This mechanism connects the arm and bucket, facilitating their movements.

 11. Bucket

-The bucket is the primary earthmoving component at the end of the arm.
-Standard excavators come with buckets, but even with different attachments, the basic mechanism remains consistent.
+The bucket is the primary earthmoving tool situated at the end of the arm.
+Standard excavators typically come with buckets, and regardless of the attachments used, the basic operation remains consistent.

-To further enhance your understanding of an excavator's anatomy, we've created a detailed infographic.
-This visual guide neatly outlines all the components we've discussed, both in the lower and upper structures of a medium KOBELCO SK350 track excavator.
+To deepen your understanding of an excavator's design, we have prepared an informative infographic that summarizes all discussed components in both the lower and upper structures of a medium KOBELCO SK350 track excavator.

 Excavator components: lower and upper structures of a medium KOBELCO SK350 track excavatorFAQs About Excavator Parts